 When employees have to scamper between the office and appointments for downloads or uploads, they’re wasting time and money.
 QuickBooks Online provides centralized access to information, updated in real time.
 Unsurprisingly, a survey by QuickBooks found 83% of QuickBooks Online users called this their favorite feature.

 Automatic syncing occurs across desktops, tablets and phones, propagating changes to data throughout the system.
 For example, changing the sales tax rate in one place updates all sales records.

 QuickBooks Online also integrates well with other programs like Microsoft Excel and Acrobat Reader.

 Whether writing cheques or typing multiple data entries for a single transaction, manual accounting processes have always been a necessary evil.
 Manually generating and sending paper invoices, receiving and processing payments and producing reports is inconvenient and time-consuming.
 However, QuickBooks Online can automate many of these processes, saving time and boosting productivity.

-For example, QuickBooks Online supplies templates for customisable invoices, spreadsheet charts and business plans.
-Here’s a screenshot that shows how Quickbooks Online automatically pulls data from bank accounts and learns from previous behaviour so it can eventually automatically classify transactions:
+For example, QuickBooks Online supplies templates for customizable invoices, spreadsheet charts and business plans.
+Here’s a screenshot that shows how QuickBooks Online automatically pulls data from bank accounts and learns from previous behavior so it can eventually automatically classify transactions:

 Additionally, reports like Profit & Loss and Balance Sheets are a single mouse click away.